euberdeveloper/mongoback/README.md

 await mongoExport(options);
 ```

+### Specifying what is to be logged by the function

-This will export all the collections of the database.
+#### This will export all the collections of the database.
 Instead of the default `base` log, the mongoexport commands and the mongoexport logs will be logged.

 ```js
 const { mongoExport } = require('mongoback');